FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

 Alright having done that we have to call the methods when the components throw a specific event.
-We already implemented that in the components, so now let us call the methods we just created.
+We already implemented that in the components, so now let us call the methods we created.

 We make this component accessible via the route `/todo`.
 The component then loads the other two components: The form and the list.